-Code of Culture and Ethics
+Code of Culture and Ethics (Recommendation 1.1)

-The Board recognises that high ethical standards and behaviours are central to good corporate governance and has implemented a Code of Culture and Ethics ('the Code') to guide the behaviour of its directors, senior managers, and employees.
+The Board recognises that high ethical standards and behaviours are central to good corporate governance and has implemented a Code of Culture and Ethics ('the Ethics Code') to guide the behaviour of its directors, senior managers, and employees.

-AFT's Code of Culture and Ethics establishes the framework by which directors and staff of AFT are expected to conduct their professional lives by facilitating behaviour and decision-making that meets AFT's business goals and is consistent with AFT's values, policies, and legal obligations.
-AFT's Code of Culture and Ethics is available to staff on AFT's intranet and forms part of the induction process for new employees.
+The Ethics Code establishes the framework by which directors and staff of AFT are expected to conduct their professional lives by facilitating behaviour and decision-making that meets AFT's business goals and is consistent with AFT's values, policies, and legal obligations.

-Regular reminders are provided to staff about the application of the Code of Culture and Ethics.
+The Ethics Code is available to staff on AFT's intranet and forms part of the induction process for new employees.
+Existing staff receive refresher courses at least once every three years.
+Regular reminders are provided to staff about the application of the Ethics Code.

-The Code of Culture and Ethics addresses:
+The Ethics Code addresses:

-- AFT's values and commitments to establishing an inclusive culture
+- AFT's values and commitments to establishing an inclusive culture;

-- · Conflicts of interest
+- conflicts of interest;

-- Receipt of gifts
+- receipt of gifts;

-- Corporate opportunities
+- corporate opportunities;

-- Confidentiality
+- confidentiality;

-- Behaviours and responsibilities
+- behaviours and responsibilities;

-- Proper use of AFT property and information
+- proper use of AFT property and information;

-- · Compliance with laws and AFT policies
+- compliance with laws and AFT policies;

-- Reporting issues regarding breaches of the Code, legal obligations, or other AFT policies; and
+- reporting issues regarding breaches of the Ethics Code, legal obligations, or other AFT policies; and

-- Additional director responsibilities.
+- additional director responsibilities.

-AFT encourages staff to report any concerns they have about compliance with the Code of Culture and Ethics, AFT policies, or legal obligations.
-It achieves this with staff-wide communications and has established a designated email address, accessible only by non-executive directors, for staff to confidentially raise any concerns they may have.
-The Board has introduced six-monthly reviews of the Code and expects any incidents arising under the Code to be brought to directors' attention immediately.
-AFT's process for managing any breach of the Code is detailed in the Code.
+AFT encourages staff to report any concerns they have about compliance with the Ethics Code, AFT policies, or legal obligations.

+It achieves this with staff-wide communications and has established a designated email address, that is directed to the personal emails of all non-executive independent directors, for staff to confidentially raise any concerns they may have.

+The Board has introduced six-monthly reviews of the Ethics Code and expects any incidents arising under the Ethics Code to be brought to directors' attention immediately.
+AFT's process for managing any breach of the Ethics Code is detailed in the Ethics Code.

-In addition, AFT has implemented the following stand-alone policies to support the application of the Code and define the process for raising concerns about actual, suspected, or anticipated wrongdoings within the AFT Group:
+In addition, AFT has implemented the following stand-alone policies to support the application of the Ethics Code and define the process for raising concerns about actual, suspected, or anticipated wrongdoings within the AFT group of companies:

 - Diversity and Inclusion Policy;

 - Anti-Bribery and Anti-Corruption Policy;

 - Whistleblowing Policy; and

-- · Conflicts of Interest Policy.
+- Conflicts of Interest Policy.

-AFT's Code of Culture and Ethics and the policies listed above are available in the Investor Centre on the Company's website.
+The Ethics Code and the policies listed above are available in the Investor Centre on the Company's website.